 You can reuse those same bands for the next round of canning without needing to buy more.
 Unlike the lids, which are one-time use only (as far as canning goes), the bands can be used over and over again until they rust or become damaged.

-(If you find yourself canning frequently, you might want to consider replacement canning rings, which are made of thick stainless steel that should resist rusting and warping.)
+(If you find yourself canning frequently, you might want to consider replacement canning rings, which are made of more durable stainless steel that should resist rusting and warping.)

 As long as the boiling water bath created a good vacuum seal on the lids, unscrewing the bands after processing will not cause your jars to unseal.